 A special administrative region of the People’s Republic of China, Hong Kong is home to over 7.5 million people (54% irreligious, 28% Buddhist or Taoist, 12% Christian, and 4% Muslim).
 After 150+ years of British colonial rule following the Opium Wars, Hong Kong was returned to China in 1997 and maintains its own jurisdiction under the “one country, two systems” policy.
 Since 2019, over one million Hong Kongers have protested against Beijing’s encroachments on their city’s freedoms.
 Passed this June in response to the mass demonstrations, a new national security law criminalizes previously protected speech and exempts a new investigative office from local accountability.
 Under this new law, at least 28 Honger Kongers have been detained so far.

-Patrick is pursuing a PhD in New Testament at Fuller Theological Seminary.
+Patrick is pursuing a PhD in New Testament at the University of Aberdeen.
 For his dissertation, Patrick seeks to contextualize Pauline understandings of sin, salvation, and moral responsibility in response to Chinese cultural emphases on shame and honor.